LSD Toxicity

 Disruption of the serotonin system

-The 5-HT2A receptor plays a major role in the modulation of sensory signals and is predominantly found in pyramidal neurons of the prefrontal cerebral cortex, where hallucinogens have effects on cognition, mood, perception, and emotions ranging from fear to euphoria.
+The 5-HT2A receptor plays a major role in the modulation of sensory signals and is predominantly found in pyramidal neurons of the prefrontal cerebral cortex, where hallucinogens have effects on cognition, mood, and perception and on emotions ranging from fear to euphoria.
 These receptors are also thought to be responsible for the pathology and therapy of schizophrenia.
 Serotonin receptors found in the locus coeruleus are important for sensory modulation and are responsible for the sympathomimetic effects of the drug (hypertension, tachycardia, dizziness, loss of appetite, dry mouth, sweating, nausea, numbness, tremor).

 After oral administration, the early drug effects of LSD appear after 30-60 minutes.
-More profound psychoactive effects peak at 2-4 hours and some effects may last as long as 12 hours.[2]
+More profound psychoactive effects peak at 2-4 hours, and some effects may last as long as 12 hours.[2]
 A typical dose to obtain the desired effects ranges from 50-200 mcg.
 LSD is rapidly metabolized in the liver by N-demethylation, N-deethylation, and aromatic hydroxylation after oral ingestion.
 The LSD metabolites N-demethyl-LSD (nor-LSD), lysergic acid ethylamide (LAE), iso-LAE, mono-oxylated LSD, and hydroxylated LSD are excreted in the urine.
 The elimination half-life of LSD is 3-5 hours.

 Although LSD does not cause physical or psychological addiction, users quickly develop a high degree of short-lived tolerance (tachyphylaxis), which is due to down-regulation of 5-HT2A receptors.
 Long-term effects of chronic use can result in persistent psychosis and hallucinogen persisting perception disorder (HPPD), so called “flashbacks."
 LSD remains one of the most potent mood-altering and perception-altering drugs.[16]